mat-docs/Portal.Site/docs/developer/sqlrace/parameter-data-access.md

 !!! info "Best practice"

     * Opening a PDA uses up memory until the session is closed and disposed.
 It is best to open a PDA for a parameter once and cache it.
 Then you can reuse it throughout the session.
 An example of when this is particularly useful is when iterating through laps.
 It is better to open each PDA once than to open and dispose of them inside the lap iteration.
-    * Calls to a PDA are not thread safe.
+    * Calls to a PDA is not thread safe.
 If you are wanting to access data using the same Parameter in different threads, it is better to consider opening a small pool of PDAs for the threads to use.
 You have to be extra careful when using method that require the PDA's current position to ensure that it is only being used by one thread.

 ## Samples and Data
 Within the context of PDA methods, *samples* refers to the values as logged by the